CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _After you stop consuming CPU, how long does it take now before scale-in?_

-> scaled up due to cpu at 2:12 - stopped stress at 2:14 - at 2:33 no scale in.
+> scaled up due to cpu at 2:12 - stopped stress at 2:14 - at 2:33 scale in happened.
+So this took about 20 minutes to reduce back down to one instance.

 ### Retrospective 6.3